See the keys, the modes, the chords and the arpeggios with the SWS!

 Expand Pentatonic Scales into Modes

-Your aim should be to naturally associate, for example chord VI with 5 chord, arpeggio and pentatonic shapes.
+Your aim should be to naturally associate, for example, chord VI with a minor chord and a minor pentatonic.

 From these building blocks we add the necessary intervals to build the mode.